 Habitat: Toothwort grows from a horizontal un-segmented rhizome which can spread producing colonies of plants.
 It requires moderate moisture levels, rich soils such as in woods, woodland edges.
 Full to partial sun is needed up to flowering, then partial to full shade for the summer.
 Located in the Eloise Butler Woodland Garden in various places.

 Names: "Toothwort" refers to the rootstalk, not of this species, but of C. concatenata, which has teeth-like segments that resemble a string of beads.
 The name is kept for C. diphylla due to the similarity of the plant.
 Botanists have recently placed this plant into the genus Cardamine instead of the former Dentaria where the plant was called Dentaria diphylla.
 The species name diphylla is Greek, referring to "two-leaved".
 Cardamine is derived from the Greek kardamon, the Greek name for a certain cress (also in the Mustard family).
+Plants assigned to this genus of the Mustard family have stem leaves, linear ovaries, very short sepals, seeds flattened in pods that split open when mature, stems that do not root at the nodes and rhizomatous roots.

 The author names for the plant classification are as follows: First to publish was ‘Michx.’ which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 Michaux's work was updated by ‘Alph.
 Wood’ which refers to Alphonso Wood (1810-1881) American botanist and Professor of Botany at the Female Seminary of Cleveland Ohio.
 He wrote several books on botany that made scientific research available for distribution as textbooks.
 His name is sometimes listed as A.W.Wood.